-Join us at a Sail Away cocktail party as we depart on our spectacular expedition: “Islands of the Bering Sea and Alaskan Peninsula”.
+Join us at a Sail Away cocktail party as we depart on our spectacular expedition: “The Bering Sea and Russian Far East”.

 After lunch, we will start our walking tour of Provideniya, a former military outpost.
 Many of the houses have been abandoned, but those inhabitants that stayed behind seem to be optimistic that Provideniya will once again be an important port –most probably for the Northeast Passage.
 We will visit the local museum, and will be entertained by local and Russian songs and dances.

 Proliv Senyavina promises a nice tundra hike to reach some hot springs located inland.
 We will hike to the hot springs and take a relaxing dip.